-There are five essential components to the physical examination of the larynx:
+There are six essential components to the physical examination of the larynx:

-- The use of an endoscope, to view the voice box around the corners of the nose and mouth, and anesthesia, to prevent gagging, sneezing, retching, discomfort and obtain an ultra close view of the vocal folds, are the first essential components.
+- The use of an endoscope, to view the voice box around the corners of the nose and mouth, typically combined with anesthesia, to prevent gagging, sneezing, retching, discomfort and obtain an ultra close view of the vocal folds.
 There are two types of laryngoscopies, rigid and flexible, and accompaning anesthesia.

 - Video camera to record the voice box.
 If not integrated in the endoscope, it may be attached.